 The Sony WH-1000XM3 has hinges on the headband that lets you fold it down if you need to make it smaller to toss in your bag.
 While the older Bose QuietComfort 35 II also does this, the Bose Noise Cancelling Headphones 700 loses that ability.
 Thankfully, the ear cups do swivel 90° to lay flat, but still not as versatile as Sony’s.
 Frequent travelers or commuters will know exactly how important that is when you’re trying to save space.

-While the differences are minute, they’re stark and should help direct you to which pair is better for you.
-If you value saving space then the Sony WH-1000XM3 are the way to go here, but if that’s not a problem for you and you just want a beautiful design with a sturdy metal headband then obviously the Bose is better.
-I can’t choose your values for you, but having used both I prefer the overall build and design of the Bose headphones, even if I do wish that they had folding hinges.
+While the differences are minute, they’re stark and should help direct you to the proper pair for you.
+If you value every centimeter of space then the Sony WH-1000XM3 is the way to go here.
+If space isn’t a concern, and you value beautiful design, Bose is better.

 Does Bose or Sony have better active noise cancelling?

 We can sit here all day discussing the beauty of build materials and the design of these headphones, but as anyone who is familiar with Greek art knows that’s a philosophical pursuit that would never end.
 Instead, let’s bring in some data.
 The objective testing that we do here at SoundGuys helps us keep opinions out of things that can be spoken about objectively, like noise cancelling.